 Egypt and the Byzantine World, 450–700

 The relatively early loss of Egypt to the Byzantine empire has contributed to its marginal role in Byzantine studies.
 For the early Byzantine period, however, Egypt is an exceptionally rich field, with a range of evidence unparalleled elsewhere in the empire, thanks largely to its preservation of organic materials.
-The speakers in this Symposium will contribute to a synthesis that reflects the major discoveries and broad intellectual trends of the study of early Byzantine Egypt in recent years.
-The Symposium will resist the commonplace division of the society and culture of Egypt in this period into "Greek" and "Egyptian" (or "Coptic"), an old dichotomy increasingly rejected by recent scholarship.
-Rather, each speaker will reflect on how the complex cultural amalgam of early Byzantine Egypt appears as a case study in the light of the empire as a whole.
+The speakers in this Symposium contributed to a synthesis that reflects the major discoveries and broad intellectual trends of the study of early Byzantine Egypt in recent years.
+The Symposium resisted the commonplace division of the society and culture of Egypt in this period into "Greek" and "Egyptian" (or "Coptic"), an old dichotomy increasingly rejected by recent scholarship.
+Rather, each speaker reflected on how the complex cultural amalgam of early Byzantine Egypt appears as a case study in the light of the empire as a whole.
 In this way both Egypt's participation in the metropolitan culture of the period and its more distinctive traits can be brought out.